OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

     // Permission is not granted
     // Should we show an explanation?
     if (ActivityCompat.shouldShowRequestPermissionRationale(secureActivity.this,
+        //Gets whether you should show UI with rationale for requesting permission.
+        //You should do this only if you do not have permission and the permission requested rationale is not communicated clearly to the user.
             Manifest.permission.WRITE_EXTERNAL_STORAGE)) {
-        // Asynchronous call goes here waiting for the users response.
+        // Asynchronous thread waits for the users response.
-        // Explain why the permissions are needed.
+        // After the user sees the explanation try requesting the permission again.
     } else {
         // Request a permission that doesn't need to be explained.
         ActivityCompat.requestPermissions(secureActivity.this,